-- the correct respirator is used - it's available when you need it - you know when and how to put it on and take it off - you have stored it and kept it in working order - you maintain it according to the manufacturer's instructions a.
-Rob needs to learn how to better insert his earplugs.
+- the correct respirator is used - it's available when you need it - you know when and how to put it on and take it off - you have stored it and kept it in working order - you maintain it according to the manufacturer's instructions b.
+He has extra-ordinarily large ear canals and the standard earplugs just don't fit properly.